sapsarhh/Cryptonite_TP2_Arhan/PicoCTF/Cryptography.md

 Incorrect Methods:
 1) Couldnt really come up with the whole decryption algorithm(for the xor function)
-2) Tried to run the code with the existing functions with no decryption algo(i dont now why)
+2) Tried to run the code with the existing functions with no decryption algo(i dont know why)

 References: